-St John provides the Ambulance Service on behalf of the States of Guernsey through a grant from the Committee for Health & Social Care.
+St John provides the Emergency Ambulance Service on behalf of the States of Guernsey through a grant from the Committee for Health & Social Care.
 The grant is a contribution towards the operating costs of the service, with the remaining costs being met in a variety of ways including the subscription scheme.

 Mission statement: We deliver care, knowledge and related health services to prolong healthier lives.

 As Guernsey’s only emergency ambulance service, we have a vital role to play in addressing the challenges of increasing demands on healthcare and changing demographics, ensuring all of our patients get the right care, in the right place at the right time.